 For more shares you can email me at email@example.com and your name will be placed on our waiting list.

 What happens if I move away or buy my own cow?

-River Cottage Farm will not buy shares back but you can sell them if you find someone interested.
-However, if we our milk supply is tight, we have the right to wait to take on new cow share owners.
+River Cottage Farm will not buy shares back, but you can sell them if you find someone interested.
+However, if our milk supply is tight, we have the right to wait to take on new cow share owners.
 We will not refund the cost of cow shares.